 When your diagram is complete, within the 'Insert Drawing' window pull down the 'Edit' menu and save your diagram to your computer as a JPEG image. ('Edit' >> 'Download As' >> 'JPEG').
 Make sure that your image filename contains your User Id so that it is unique from other posts and is not overwritten! (e.g., ' biogas_xyz123.jpg ').

 - Go to the GEOG 030 course blog.

 - Log in via the button on the top left.

 - Under the "+ New" tab, click "Post"

 - Type or copy and paste your entry into the editor.

 Use the 'Add Media' button at the top of the entry box to locate, upload and insert your diagram within your blog post.
 Include your comments to #4 above as a part of this blog post.
 (BE SURE to use the thumbnails option to make your image no larger than 500 pixels wide in your post so that viewers can see your entire diagram within your post.)

 Categories are used to help grade the blog entries.
-If you do not include the tag "M02", then your work will not get a grade.
+You lose points for not including the category "M02".
 You must make sure that you have selected the M02 Category before you Save your entry.